dictu-lang/Dictu/docs/docs/standard-lib/object.md

 This method will attempt to create a new object from the class name provided as a string.

 Returns a Result and unwraps to an Object upon success.

+**NOTE:** This currently only works if the class is defined in the global scope

 ```cs
 class Test {}